Common name: Bridal Creeper, Florist's Smilax

 Asparagus asparagoides (L.) Druce APNI*

-Description: Climbing herb with stems to c.
-3 m long.
+Description: Climbing herb with annual stems to c.
+3 m long; no central crown but with an extensive mat of rhizomes and fbrous and tuberous roots.

 Leaves scale-like.
 Cladodes 1 in each axil, ± ovate, mostly 10–30 mm long and 5–15 mm wide, flattened, glabrous, many-veined.